 Marble: stone born of a metamorphic process; formed from base rock layers added steadily over time, transformed by heat and pressure into something unique and resilient; honed by craftsmen and appreciated for its versatile beauty.

-Marble City’s latest release, an epic historical novel from Jim Williams:
+Marble City’s latest release, a controversial re-write of American history by Jim Williams: